ajobi/vue-snip/README.md

 ## IE11 Support

 IE11 does not support `-webkit-line-clamp` (automatically falls back to the JS method), and the `ResizeObserver API`.
-This API needs to be polyfilled (https://www.npmjs.com/package/@juggle/resize-observer is recommended)
+This API needs to be polyfilled (recommended: https://www.npmjs.com/package/@juggle/resize-observer)

 ``` javascript
 import Vue from 'vue'